Inncee81/33nano/2nd_Brain.md

 35. _Reading is to the mind, what exercise is to the body_

 36. _If you see a problem, but dont see a solution, you are the problem.
-If you see a problem & see a solutiion, you have yourself a calling._
+If you see a problem & see a solution, you have yourself a calling._

 37. _I wish everyone could become rich and famous, so that they can realize its not the answer_